 This new information went into a second edition of The Woman Who Knew Too Much, which the University of Michigan Press brought out in 2016.

-See also “Richard Doll and Alice Stewart: Reputation and the Making of Scientific Truth,” Perspectives in Biology and Medicine, Autumn 2011
+The introduction to the new edition, in slightly different form, is “Richard Doll and Alice Stewart: Reputation and the Making of Scientific Truth,” Perspectives in Biology and Medicine, Autumn 2011

-in Corporate Ties that Bind: An Examination of Corporate Manipulation and Vested Interest in Public Health, ed.
+also in Corporate Ties that Bind: An Examination of Corporate Manipulation and Vested Interest in Public Health, ed.
 Martin Walker, Skyhorse Publ, 2016)

 “A spirited biography [of a] blunt, feisty woman’s career.”